 Pianos inspire a marriage!

 Two journalists in Sydney were independently sent out to cover the story of the Play Me, I’m Yours Sydney 2009.
 Meeting for the first time at one of the pianos they have since got married!
 Luke Jerram was invited to their wedding!
-Another couple first met at Liverpool Street Station in London, then fell in love with the piano was invited to their wedding a year later!
-This couple in NYC decided to get married beside a street piano!
-This man proposed using the street piano.
+Another couple first met at our street piano in Liverpool Street Station, London.
+They fell in love and had the street piano at their wedding one year later!
+This couple in NYC decided to get married beside a street piano and this man proposed using the street piano.

 Star Performers are found!

 In 2012, ELEVEN-year-old George Harliono was filmed playing one of our Street Pianos in Cambridge by a member of the public.
 The Youtube film quickly went viral on the internet.
 He was described by the Sun Newspaper as a “Pint Sized Piano Prodigy”